-By their very nature, kids don’t like to sit still, so getting them to focus on important chores can sometimes feel like a burden.
+Kids don’t like to sit still, so motivating them to do important chores can sometimes feel like a burden.

 Growing up, everyone needs to learn the importance of cleaning up.

-So how can parents help encourage and motivate their children to do their part and be proactive in cleaning?
+So how can parents help encourage and motivate their children to do their part and clean?

 With a few simple steps, it’s quite simple and easy to do!